Devoxx4KidsDE/SonicPI/README.md

-# SonicPI
+# workshop-sonic-pi
-Workshop for Sonic PU
+Workshop for Sonic PI